-Those winter months can get pretty chilly, especially in larger areas of your home.
-Smaller rooms can heat up rather quickly, but wider and more spacious dwellings can take a little more time.
+Those winter months can get pretty chilly, especially in open areas of your home.
+Smaller rooms can heat up rather quickly, but wider and more spacious dwellings can take a little more time heating up.

 This can be even more troubling if you are trying to sleep.
 Some nights you may feel like no matter how many blankets you throw over yourself, you’ll never get warm enough to rest.
-This article can help you find the top rated space heater for a large room, so you no longer have to worry about freezing on those cold and frosty evenings.
+This article can help you find the best space heater for large room, so you no longer have to worry about freezing on those cold and frosty air evenings.

 Duraflame, you may recognize this brand name if you have used their firestarter logs to get a fire going on a crisp winter’s evening or if you love the convenience of getting a campfire burning so the smores can come out.

 Why is this the best overall?
-Duraflames Electric uses infrared quartz to maintain natural humidity that keeps the air comfortable and not overly dry.
+Duraflames Electric uses infrared quartz to maintain natural humidity that keeps the air comfortably heating and not overly dry.
 This 5,200 BTU unit is designed to heat up to 1,000 square feet.

 This has an artificial three-dimensional flame effect tech that displays convincing flames dancing over smoldering logs.
 This effect has adjustable brightness, speed, and color settings.
-And most importantly, included is an adjustable thermostat that allows users to set their desired temperature for the room of their choice.
+And most importantly, included is an adjustable air heating thermostat that allows users to set their desired temperature for the large room of their choice.

 Their original Dr. Infrared is designed and made in the USA and features a number of safety features.

 This model carries overheating and tip over protection.
-It also has an automatic 12-hour shutoff timer, so you can leave the house for work or a day trip without worrying about your heater at home.
+It also has an automatic 12-hour shutoff timer, so you can leave the house for work or a day trip without worrying about your air room space heaters at home.